RachelFurlong-dev/milestone-project3-v1/README.md

 ![Houseplantr App](screenshots/mockups.png)
 Want to share your houseplant love?
 Join our community on Houseplantr and share your knowledge and Houseplant recommendations with others.
 Display your own online indoor garden with a free account, and upload and share your favourite houseplants and houseplant tips with the community.

-# About Houseplantr
+# About Houseplantr.
-With the rise of social media platforms such as Instagram there has been a profound change in the tastes and habits of even established gardeners.
+With the rise of social media platforms such as Instagram and Pinterest, there has been a profound change in the tastes and habits of even established gardeners.
 Online stardom for Houseplants has meant a growth in the popularity of appealing varieties, including plants that haven’t been in demand since the 1970s.

 ## Audiences
 Houseplant lovers have already demonstrated their enthusiasm for online platforms such as Instagram and YouTube, where they can share their favourite houseplants and get new ideas.
 There is also a demand for information on how to care for and grow new houseplants from cuttings.
 Houseplants have become more appealing to online audiences – especially amongst people who may not have their own garden.